LeToNode/Play2.0-CN-doc/Scalatest.md

-_this page is being rewritten to reflect on the new API_
+_this page is obsolete and being rewritten to reflect on the new API_

 # Testing your Application